michael-freling/browser-extension-anime-spoiler-blocker/README.md

 ## Supported services

 Currently, spoilers are blocked on YouTube only.
-Currently, [Crunchyroll](https://www.crunchyroll.com/) is the only supported service to store a watch history on your chrome browser.
+Currently, [Crunchyroll](https://www.crunchyroll.com/) and [HIDIVE](https://www.hidive.com/) are the only supported services to store a watch history on your chrome browser.

 ## Development